gridbugs/gridbugs.org/_posts/2019-02-10-wave-function-collapse.md

-For a given tile/cell combination, we'll say that the possibility of another tile in an adjacent cell **enables** the first tile tile to appear in the first cell, if the adjacency of these 2 tiles is allowed by the **adjacency rules**.
+For a given tile/cell combination, we'll say that the possibility of another tile in an adjacent cell **enables** the first tile tile to appear in the first cell, if the adjacency of these 2 tiles would be allowed by the **adjacency rules**.
 We'll say that a potential tile in a cell is **enabled** in a direction, if the immediate neighbour cell in that direction permits at least one tile which **enables** the first tile.
 Note that a tile/cell may have multiple enablers in a given direction.
-In the example above, the 3 in the middle cell is enabled in the LEFT direction by the potential 2 and the potential 3 in the cell to its left.
+In the example above, the potential 3 in the middle cell is enabled in the LEFT direction by the potential 2 and the potential 3 in the cell to its left.

 A tile may **not** be placed in a cell if it has 0 enablers in **any** direction.
 That is, it needs at least 1 enabler in **every** direction to be a candidate tile for the cell.
+ The potential 4 in the middle cell was **not** enabled by any potential tiles in the cell above it, so the potential 4 was removed.

 #### Cascading Removal